J35P312/FindSV_core/README.md

 Installation
 ============
-Conda install
-prerequisites
-    Conda
+prerequisites: Conda, python 2.7.11

+The FindSV pipeline is setup using the install command.
+This command generates a config file.
+FindSV will not allow the user to start the analysis before the installation is finished.

-        use the command:
+To install FindSV, use the following command:

                 python FindSV.py --install

 choose the install mode that suits your application the best.
+For exmple:

-For exmple: python FindSV.py --install UPPMAX
+                python FindSV.py --install --UPPMAX

-to run FindSV-core on the uppmax system.
+this will setup FindSV to run on the uppmax system.
+FindSV may be installed using one out of four distinct modes:

+        UPPMAX:
+                The most convenient setting, this mode will configure FindSV to run on the UPPMAX cluster python FindSV.py --install --UPPMAX

+        auto:
+                Installs everything, this mode may be run in three sub settings, to run CNVnator the ROOT library must be setup.
+To do so, the auto option is run using ne out of three different settings:
+                standard:
+                        tries to match the server OS with a precompiled version of ROOT. python FindSV.py --install --auto
+                no_root
+                        skips the installation of root, FindSV assumes root is installed according to the ROOT manual: python FindSV.py --install --auto --no_root

+                compile_root
+                        If FindSV is unnable to find a suitable pre compiled root package, and the user has not installed root already.
+FindSV will download the source code of root and compile it. python FindSV.py --install --auto --compile_root

+        conda:
+                Installs the conda environments required by FindSV, the pah to callers and other tools is added manually python FindSV.py --install --conda

+        manual:
+                nohing is installed, an empty config file is generated, the user must configure this file manually. python FindSV.py --install --manual

 Restart module
 ============